 - Recyclable plastic utilised in stationery products used for educational and office use.
 Plastic Pens are also allowed

 - Tarpaulin sheets, pens, plastic wrapper of chocolates and chips.

-- Household Tupperware like drinking bottles and tiffin boxes.
+- Household food storage containers, like drinking bottles and tiffin boxes.

 - Bags made of jute and paper materials that are environmentally sustainable.